osama-a-rehman/minimalist-chess-ai/README.md

 4) <b>Shift+F6</b>: Shift+F6 is the shortcut for Rename Refactoring to change names of symbols, files, directories, packages, modules and all the references to them throughout the project.

 5) <b>Alt+F7</b>: Pressing Alt+F7 shows the usages of what is under the cursor across the project.
 For example, pressing Alt+F7 on the interface name, the search window will show all the places that the interface is used whether it’s a field declaration or a class that implements this interface.

+## 10) DSL
+As it was difficult to create a DSL for my own project, therefore I've created a groovy DSL for a simple calculator with four basic operation `sum`, `subtract`, `multiply`, and `divide`.

+The whole DSL project consists of four files:
+1) <b>[ICalculator](https://github.com/osama-a-rehman/minimalist-chess-ai/blob/3b6993d4b43c7f7ed6003ce72863d3d8e4c4d907/dsl_calculator/src/com/osama/dsl/calculator/ICalculator.groovy)</b>: An interface that defines the methods of the calculator i.e. `sum`, `subtract`, `multiply`, and `divide`.
+2) <b>[CalculatorImpl](https://github.com/osama-a-rehman/minimalist-chess-ai/blob/3b6993d4b43c7f7ed6003ce72863d3d8e4c4d907/dsl_calculator/src/com/osama/dsl/calculator/CalculatorImpl.groovy)</b>: A class that implements the ICalculator interface.
+3) <b>[DSLCaller](https://github.com/osama-a-rehman/minimalist-chess-ai/blob/3b6993d4b43c7f7ed6003ce72863d3d8e4c4d907/dsl_calculator/src/com/osama/dsl/DSLCaller.groovy)</b>: DSLCaller is the class that creates the binding between DSL API with the actual calculator methods.
+For example, it binds the command `sum` with calculator's sum method, and similarly other methods as well.
+It then creates the groovy shell with the command/method bindings and then evaluate the DSL script `CalculatorConsole.groovy`.
+4) <b>[CalculatorConsole](https://github.com/osama-a-rehman/minimalist-chess-ai/blob/3b6993d4b43c7f7ed6003ce72863d3d8e4c4d907/dsl_calculator/src/com/osama/dsl/CalculatorConsole.groovy)</b>: This file contains the actual DSL commands that perform the calculations.
+It contains four different commands that `sum`, `subtract`, `multiply`, and `divide` two numbers using a simple interface that actually calls the Calculator methods written in groovy to perform the actual calculations.

 ## 11) Functional Programming
 1) <b>Only final data structures</b>: I've used `final` or `readonly` gameClient in the [Board Component](https://github.com/osama-a-rehman/minimalist-chess-ai/blob/0d404c368e846230fb2cb8b448d33429a8d41c77/src/main/java/minimalist-chess-ai/src/app/board/board.component.ts#L15) as it's never reassigned after initial assignment.
 The other 4 attributes in the project are mutable so they have to be kept non-final.